tomkerkhove/promitor/adding-a-new-scraper.md

 <!-- markdownlint-disable MD013 -->
 <!-- markdownlint-disable MD029 -->
 <!-- markdownlint-disable MD032 -->
-1. Add your new scraping type to the `Promitor.Core.Scraping.Configuration.Model.ResourceType`.
+1. Add your new scraping type to the `Promitor.Core.Contracts`.
 2. Describe the resource for which you're scraping metrics by creating `<New-Type>ResourceDefinition` and inherit from `Promitor.Core.Scraping.Configuration.Model.Metrics.AzureResourceDefinition` -